business concept illustration of How Behavioral Science Thinking Improves Marketing Effectiveness

-The reason so much of a organization’s marketing efforts are failing, is because we are trying to industrialize a facet of business that can’t be industrialized.
-Implementing behavioral science thinking is perhaps the single biggest improvement a small business can make to their marketing.
+The reason so much of a small business marketing efforts fail, is because we are trying to industrialize a department of our organization that can’t be industrialized.
+Implementing behavioral science thinking is perhaps the single biggest improvement a business can make to their marketing effectiveness.

 In many ways, we could say that small business owners have never had it so good.
-It’s easier than ever to start a business, and there are a myriad of affordable tools and services out there to help us on our journey.
+It’s easier than ever to start a business, and there are a gazillion number of affordable marketing tools and services out there to help us on our journey.

-But the one thing that’s stubbornly refused to budge in all this time is the traditional, economics-driven approach to marketing ingrained in the minds of most business people.
+But the one thing that’s stubbornly refused to budge in all this time is the traditional, let’s call it “economics-driven approach” to marketing that seems to be ingrained in the minds of most business people.

 I’m not just calling out the disconnect between how most businesses think their customers buy stuff, and how customers actually buy stuff.
 I’m saying that, regardless of size, businesses need to rethink the way they’ve been marketing if they want to prevent their organization from appearing irrelevant to today’s buyer.